 Key characteristics of the World Class Manufacturing concept

-Another key characteristic of the WCM concept, is that change always starts with a model area.
+Another key characteristic of the WCM concept is that change always starts with a model area.
 The model areas are pilots for the implementation of the principles.
-For example, the plant typically chooses the worst performing machine as a model machine for the Autonomous Maintenance pillar.
-Through a dedicated project, using WCM tools and techniques, this model machine is “brought back to basic condition” and made the best performing machine in the plant.
+For example, the plant typically chooses the worst-performing machine as a model machine for the Autonomous Maintenance pillar.
+Through a dedicated project using WCM tools and techniques, this model machine is “brought back to basic condition” and made the best-performing machine in the plant.
 The learning points and good practices are thereafter shared with the rest of the plant.
-This is however a challenging way to implement an XPS; you risk making “islands of excellence” that do little good for the overall performance of the plant.
+This is, however, a challenging way to implement an XPS; you risk making “islands of excellence” that do little good for the overall performance of the plant.
 I guess that’s where cost deployment comes in again and ensures that practices are spread.

-A third interesting notion in WCM, is the “concept of zero“.
-A manager in Brazil explained me: “You can’t discuss with zero; once you suggest another target, you’ll get into all kinds of unfruitful discussions”.
+A third interesting notion in WCM is the “concept of zero”.
+A manager in Brazil explained to me: “You can’t discuss with zero; once you suggest another target, you’ll get into all kinds of unfruitful discussions”.
 The target of WCM is zero waste, zero defects, zero breakdowns and zero inventory.
 The model areas should prove achievement of zero for several weeks before solutions are spread.

-WCM is not a static never-changing improvement programme.
-In 2010, an Energy sub-pillar was introduced in the Environment pillar “to improve the ability to identify and implement measures to reduce waste and achieve greater energy efficiency”.
-Obviously, a production improvement programme can also contribute to greater good!
+WCM is not a static, never-changing improvement program.
+In 2010, an Energy sub-pillar was introduced in the Environment pillar “to improve the ability to identify and implement measures to reduce waste and achieve greater energy efficiency.”
+Obviously, a production improvement program can also contribute to the greater good!

 Are you interested in more information on corporate XPSs?